ctools/ctools/doc/source/users/user_manual/data.rst

 Every event list needs to be accompanied by a table with so-called :ref:`Good Time Intervals (GTIs) <glossary_gti>` where each row corresponds to a time interval of continuous data taking, and the two columns correspond to the start and stop times of these time intervals.
-An exemple for the GTIs of the H.E.S.S. event lists comprising a single GTI is shown below.
+An example for the GTIs of the H.E.S.S. event lists comprising a single GTI is shown below.

 .. figure:: gti.png